-- 1. Each TSO shall perform a Responsibility Area Adequacy analysis on a D-1 and intraday basis by using: - a) Market Participant Schedules in accordance with the applicable national legal framework; - b) forecasted demand; - c) forecasted Generation from Renewable Energy Sources;

-- Active Power Reserves in accordance with the data provided pursuant to Article 22 of [NC OS]; - e) cross border capacities consistent with Cross Zonal Capacities as calculated to fulfil the requirements of [NC CACM] where applicable; - f) capabilities of Power Generating Modules in accordance with the data provided pursuant to Article 19(5), Article 21 and Article 27 of [NC OS] and their Availability Statuses; and - g) capabilities of Demand Units with Demand Side Response in accordance with the data provided pursuant to Article 28 and Article 29 of [NC OS] and their Availability Statuses. - 2.
+- 1. Each TSO shall perform a Responsibility Area Adequacy analysis on a D-1 and intraday basis by using: - a) Market Participant Schedules in accordance with the applicable national legal framework; - b) forecasted demand; - c) forecasted Generation from Renewable Energy Sources; - d) Active Power Reserves in accordance with the data provided pursuant to Article 22 of [NC OS]; - e) cross border capacities consistent with Cross Zonal Capacities as calculated to fulfil the requirements of [NC CACM] where applicable; - f) capabilities of Power Generating Modules in accordance with the data provided pursuant to Article 19(5), Article 21 and Article 27 of [NC OS] and their Availability Statuses; and - g) capabilities of Demand Units with Demand Side Response in accordance with the data provided pursuant to Article 28 and Article 29 of [NC OS] and their Availability Statuses. - 2.
 Each TSO shall evaluate: - a) the maximum level of import and export capacity compatible with its Responsibility Area Adequacy; - b) the expected duration of a potential absence of Adequacy; and - c) the expected energy not served in the absence of Adequacy. - 3.
-If Adequacy is not fulfilled according to the analysis referred to in Article 51(1), each TSO shall inform its NRA in line with national legal framework.
-The TSO shall provide its NRA with an Analysis of the causes of the absence of Adequacy as soon as reasonably practicable.
+If Adequacy is not fulfilled according to the analysis referred to in Article 49(1), each TSO shall inform its NRA or when explicitly foreseen in national law, other relevant national authority.
+The TSO shall provide its relevant national authority with an analysis of the causes of the absence of Adequacy as soon as reasonably practicable.